ePages-de/epages-devportal/_posts/2019/2019-11-07-how-to-bootstrap-an-application-with-authentication-using-firebase.md

 $ firebase init
 ```

-We already know that we need a couple of Firebase features, but we'll add them later on.
+We already know that we need a couple of other Firebase features, but we'll add them later on.
-For now, we only go with the hosting feature.
+For now, we'll only go with the hosting feature.
 We can select our `beyondapp` project we created in step 0 as the default firebase project or create a new project directly from the terminal.
-Since we want to keep it simple for fast results, we will keep the public directory at the default `public`.
+As we want to keep it simple for fast results, we choose a public directory.
-As our demo app will only have one page to install the app, we can configure it as a single-page app.
+Our demo app will only have one page to install the app, so we can configure it as a single-page app.
 The `firebase-tools` will now generate an `index.html` in the `public/` directory that we can upload to firebase hosting with `firebase deploy --only hosting`.

 As a result we receive an SSL encrypted hosted page at https://beyondapp.web.app and https://beyondapp.firebaseapp.com.